 Frequently Asked Questions

 Tennova Healthcare – Clarksville is the dominant hospital system in the area, and patient experiences with their billing dispute process vary significantly.
 Patients who engage the internal Patient Financial Counselor directly — rather than the general billing department — tend to report more productive outcomes.
-Tennova also participates in the hospital charity care and financial assistance programs required under Section 501(r) of the Internal Revenue Code, which means qualifying patients may have bills reduced or eliminated through a formal application process.
+Add a qualifier: 'If Tennova Healthcare – Clarksville operates as a nonprofit tax-exempt hospital under IRC § 501(c)(3), it would be subject to the charity care requirements of Section 501(r).
+However, because Tennova is affiliated with Community Health Systems, a for-profit company, patients should confirm the tax status of their specific facility before relying on 501(r) protections.
+Regardless of tax status, ask about financial assistance programs, as many hospitals offer them voluntarily.'
 Always ask for the Financial Assistance Application in writing when beginning any dispute.

 Yes.
 Within Tennova Healthcare, you can request a meeting with the hospital's Patient Advocate or Patient Relations department — CMS-certified hospitals are required to have this resource available.
 For independent advocacy, the Legal Aid Society of Middle Tennessee and the Cumberlands has a Clarksville presence and handles qualifying medical billing cases at no cost.
 The Tennessee Justice Center in Nashville also provides statewide phone and email assistance for billing disputes and healthcare coverage issues.
 For professional billing advocates, the Medical Billing Advocates of America (billadvocates.com) maintains a national directory of certified advocates who work on a contingency or flat-fee basis.

 Tennessee patients have several protected rights in the billing dispute process.
 Under TCA § 68-11-270, you have the right to an itemized bill.
 Under federal law, the No Surprises Act prohibits unexpected out-of-network charges in most emergency and scheduled care settings.
 The FDCPA protects you from abusive collection practices if your account goes to a collections agency.
-Tennessee's nonprofit hospital charity care rules under IRC § 501(r) require hospitals to offer financial assistance programs and prohibit extraordinary collection actions — such as liens or lawsuits — until the hospital has made a reasonable effort to determine your eligibility for assistance.
+Add qualifier: 'For nonprofit, tax-exempt hospitals subject to IRC § 501(r), federal rules prohibit extraordinary collection actions until the hospital has made reasonable efforts to screen patients for financial assistance eligibility.
+Patients should verify whether their specific hospital is a 501(c)(3) nonprofit before relying on these protections.'
 You also have the right to appeal insurance claim denials through your insurer's internal appeal process and, after exhausting that, through an Independent External Review under the ACA.

 The timeline depends on the type of dispute.
 A simple billing error — such as a duplicate charge — can be corrected within 2 to 4 weeks if you engage the billing department directly with documentation.
 An insurance claim denial appeal typically takes 30 to 60 days through the insurer's internal process, and an Independent External Review adds another 45 to 60 days if needed.
 Disputes involving the No Surprises Act may take 30 to 90 days depending on whether federal arbitration is invoked.
 Throughout the process, submit all communications in writing, keep copies, and follow up every 2 weeks.
 Hospitals are not legally required to pause collection activity during an informal dispute, so documenting your timeline is critical protection.